-Estimate a reasonable price for the copywriting.
+- Estimate a reasonable price for the copywriting.
 If you’re not comfortable writing it by yourself, consider hiring a professional writer.
 Expect to spend from $100 to $300 for a professional copywriting.

-If you aren’t a professional designer, don’t overestimate your graphic design skills.
+- If you aren’t a professional designer, don’t overestimate your graphic design skills.
 Your business will rather lose than win with ineffective brochure design, so hire a professional designer.
 By the way, our design services start at $55 per hour.

 - If you’re designing your own brochures, you can give your brochures a professional look by using free design templates.
 Canva and Lucidpress offer thousands of tailor-made templates for you to choose from.
 Select one that is closer to your brand’s identity to make things simple.
 Or make extensive alterations by experimenting with colors and typography.
 Upload your logo and the images of your company, personalize the text, and you are ready to go.

+While you’re creating a piece of content or design, keep your customers in mind.
+Who are they?
+Sketch a customer profile by thinking of their gender, age, stage of life and location.
 Refine the profile by adding the lifestyle criteria: their daily activities, interests and hobbies, values and beliefs, goals and challenges.